Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You become a worrier by practicing worry.
-You become free of worry by practicing the opposite."
+> "Normality is a paved road: It's comfortable to walk, but no flowers grow on it."
-> — **Norman Vincent Peale**
+> — **Vincent van Gogh**

 ---